tonethar/IGME-330-Spring-2019/weekly/week-10A-notes.md

   - Append its value to the query string  - `url += "&offset=" + offset;`
   - Increase the value of `offset` by the `limit` value every time the "Find More!" button is clicked, and then do a search
   - Display the `offset` value somewhere on the screen
+  - "Gotchas":
+    - when you pull the `limit` value from the form, it is of type `String`.
+Before you can perform mathematical operations with it, you will need to convert it to a `Number`

 ## VI.
 Lists of Public APIs
 - https://github.com/toddmotto/public-apis